Last Updated on May 29, 2021 by Grow with Bovees

 - Hole in handle to store the tool

-- Beveled notch in between tines to cut weeds easily
+- Beveled notch in between tines to cut stems easily

 - Shaft made from chrome plated steel